 Every patient brings their own personal, cultural, emotional, and physical history into every interaction.
-Culturally competent practitioners are aware of all the possibilities when communicating with patients.
-Tabs in the guide focus on ethnicity and culture, sexual and gender identity, and physical and mental disabilities.
+It is unlikely that any practitioner will become truly culturally competent.
+Other, more appropriate terms include cultural humility, cultural effectiveness, and cultural responsiveness.
+This guide includes tools to help pratitioners become more culturally effective.
+Tabs in the guide focus on race, ethnicity and culture, sexual and gender identity, and physical and mental disabilities.

 The best databases are Academic Search Complete, CINAHL, ERIC (education), and Medline.